When it comes to storytelling, we have a problem.

 It probably will be…

-This blog post is an extract from the witty new book Truth, Lies and Statistics
+This blog post is an accompaniment to the FREE eBook Truth, Lies & Statistics (and there are more resources below).

 The Organic Autism Correlation Conundrum